OpeOnikute/opeonikute.github.io/posts/Running-Pygame-in-a-Docker-container-MacOS.md

 sub_title:
 read_time: 3
 date: Aug 2019
+updated: Jul 2022
 featured_image: https://opeonikute.dev//media/Screen_Shot_2019-05-31_at_09-548f6c6f-d375-44d3-b794-845e5e2a0041.23.51.png
 image-theme: dark
 ---

 When I was going through the Ejo repo again, i tried to *dockerize* the application like I normally do.
 But since the app is running Pygame, it presented a different sort of challenge than *dockerizing* a web server app (WSA), since it’s essentially a GUI application.

 I decided to give it a try since early Google results seemed like it was hard, but possible.
 Turns out I should’ve just stuck to providing a virtual env config and moving on, but the learning experience was worth it.
+In recent times I found a working solution, which is at the end of the article.
+Please consider this a TLDR.

-My machine is a MacBook running Darwin.
+My machine is a MacBook (originally) running Darwin.

 ### XQuartz